Danishhariss/Machine-Learning/README.md

 Input Features: Users input features such as food weight and nutrient content.
 KNN Algorithm: The system predicts the most suitable food category based on the input using the KNN model.
 Recommendations: The system suggests a food category that aligns with the user's dietary needs.

+This project was a group effort as part of our Machine Learning assignment.
+I would like to extend my gratitude to my teammates — Danish Aiman, Basharil Aiman, Shamir and Miza Syazwana — for their hard work and dedication throughout the process.
+A special thanks to our beloved lecturer, Dr Azuana Binti Ramli, for their guidance and feedback, which helped us bring NutriLive to life.
+This experience has been both educational and rewarding, giving us the opportunity to apply machine learning to a meaningful problem.